sematext/docs/docs/monitoring/spm-faq.md

-**A:** SPM can monitor Docker/containers, Hadoop, HBase, Kafka, Spark, Storm, Cassandra, Elasticsearch, Solr/SolrCloud, MySQL, MariaDB, Redis, Memcached, Apache, HAProxy, ZooKeeper, AWS/CloudWatch, SenseiDB, JVM, NodeJS, Express, etc. See [SPM integrations](http://sematext.com/spm/integrations) for more.
+**A:** SPM can monitor Docker/containers, Hadoop, HBase, Kafka, Spark, Storm, Cassandra, Elasticsearch, Solr/SolrCloud, MySQL, MariaDB, Redis, Memcached, Apache, HAProxy, ZooKeeper, AWS/CloudWatch, SenseiDB, JVM, NodeJS, Express, etc. See [Integrations](/integrations) for more.
  You can also feed it [Custom Metrics](custom-metrics).

 #### Does SPM Integrate with ChatOps like Slack and HipChat?
 How about PagerDuty or custom WebHooks